ros2-realtime-demo/pendulum/README.md

 This is work in progress and should be considered just as a proof of concept on how to leverage ROS 2 features to use in real-time applications.
 Any feedback and help to improve the project is appreciated.

+**Foxy branch is under active development.
+The instructions are no longer up-to-date and have to be updated.
+The current status can be checked here: https://github.com/ros2-realtime-demo/pendulum/issues/35**

 ### Build status

 | foxy | eloquent |  dashing | master |